Doctor insights on:

 Possibly...: Perhaps, you are referring to an acute exacerbation of copd?
 This occurs when a COPD patient experiences a sudden worsening of symptoms like shortness of breath, cough, wheeze, etc. An acute exacerbation of COPD can be caused by an infection, among other etiologies.
 See your doctor if you have a sudden worsening of your symptoms so diagnosis and treatment can be given! ...Read moreSee 2 more doctor answers

 - Talk to a doctor live online for free

 - What is transient hypertension?

-- What is the meaning of pna?
+- What are the complications of transient ischemic attack?

-- What is the meaning of immature follicles?
+- What is the meaning of malignancy?

-- What is the meaning of hypodensity?
+- What are the meanings of the color bracelets?